dlesbre/bibtex-autocomplete/README.md

 - `btac -i db.bib` : reads from `db.bib` and overwrites it (inplace flag)
 - `btac db1.bib db2.bib -o out1.bib -o out2.bib` reads multiple files and write their outputs to `out1.bib` and `out2.bib` respectively.

+**Note:** the [parser](https://pypi.org/project/bibtexparser/) doesn't preserve format information, so this script will reformat your files.
+Some formatting options (see below) are provided.

 **Optional arguments:**